iggy

 --fwd-propagation-off Disable forward propagation constraints

--n, --network <network-file> Influence graph in CIF format
+-n, --network <FILE> Influence graph in CIF format

--o, --observations <observations-dir> Directory of observations in bioquali format
+-o, --observations <DIR> Directory of observations in bioquali format